 Wreath Making in Brooklyn

-Towards the end of 2017, I secured a temporary position making Christmas wreaths, garlands and swags at a nursery in Brooklyn.
+Towards the end of 2017, I secured a temporary position making Christmas wreaths, garlands and swags at Troy Nurseries' new garden retail spot in the Brooklyn Navy Yard.
 Mind you, I already had two jobs, but horticulture in New York slows down towards the end of November and pretty much grinds to a halt mid-December.
 That is, unless you have a cushy indoor horticulture job like making estimates on garden installation projects, designing floral arrangements, or watering plants in a greenhouse.
 I'm just kidding about cushy.
 Those jobs can actually be strenuous.
 And we all know what sitting at a computer all day can do to your back.

 This post is a visual catalog of the work I did during my brief tenure of wreath-making.
 I made some good friends, had wonderful conversations and some hearty laughs.
 Working with my hands to build the wreaths and garlands feels so natural, it makes me wonder if I should eventually pursue an avenue of horticulture where I can create things with my hands.
 Here are a few of my favorite wreaths that my colleagues and I made.

 |Gabriel working on a 25' garland.
 Some wreaths and a dissected Frasier fir tree visible on work-tables.|